-If your business focuses on cultural weddings, look for such decorations.
+For example, if your business focuses on cultural weddings, look for such decorations.
 Gather what you’ve found and design several wedding concepts.

 Next, contact vendors.
 Ask if they’re willing to work with you in creating the concepts.
-You’ll probably need a vendor for flowers, decoration, and lighting.
+You’ll probably need a vendor for flowers, food, decoration, and lighting.
 Also, get a professional photographer to capture the entire setup.